fosslight/fosslight_source_scanner/README.md

   </a>
 </p>
 <p align="center">
-  <strong>Analyze the license for the source code.</strong><br>
+  <strong>Detect the license for the source code.</strong><br>
-  Use Source Code Scanner to extract copyright text and license text in the file.
+  Use Source Code Scanner to detect copyright text and license text in the file.
 </p>

 <p align="center">